 CPR instruction had early adoption in the form of mouth-to-mouth resuscitation in 1740 when the Paris Academy of Sciences officially recommended it for drowning victims.
-However, CPR as we know it today is comprised of both breaths and chest compressions.
+However, CPR, as we know it today, is comprised of both breaths and chest compressions.
 It was not until the year 1891 that Dr. Friedrich Maass performed the first documented chest compressions in humans.
 In 1956, Peter Safar and James Elam invented mouth-to-mouth resuscitation.
 The following year, the U.S. military adopted mouth-to-mouth resuscitation for unresponsive victims.
 Cardiopulmonary resuscitation (CPR) was officially developed in 1960, the same year that the American Heart Association began a program to teach close-chest cardiac compressions to physicians.
-A more thorough timeline of the history of CPR has been compiled by the American Heart Association.
+A more thorough timeline of the history of CPR has been compiled.

 Basic Life Support training and certification is commonly required of Health Care professionals and other working professionals whose jobs or volunteer positions place them at risk for needing to provide CPR to a co-worker or visitor.
 Read more about who needs BLS certification.

 Though accredited Basic Life Support certification is required to follow consistent and up-to-date guidelines set forth by the American Heart Association, there is no guarantee that every course will be effective and consistent even if the end certification is a card provided by a large national company.
 In certain cases, an instructor may be certified to teach a national curriculum but may not follow the directives for proper teaching.
 The instructor may stray on tangents or talk about medical stories that are important to them but may not be the most effective use of training time.
 Instructors can be late for class, teach contradicting techniques, skip sections of the training course, and simply fail to impart the important skills that students will need to master in order to be effective CPR providers.
-Because of these potential shortcomings, uniform and consistent training and testing is becoming more and more popular with online BLS certification through a blended BLS format.
-Read more on the quality of online BLS certification.
+Because of these potential shortcomings, uniform and consistent training and testing are becoming more and more popular with online BLS certification through a blended BLS format.